 School of Medicine and Bloomberg School of Public Health

 Except for Public Health Studies majors taking courses at the School of Public Health who require only the Public Health faculty advisor’s approval signature, undergraduates may register for courses in these schools with the approval of the faculty advisor, the course instructor, and the student’s academic advising office.
 Students must have an adequate background for the courses, and courses must be taken for a grade.

 Registering for Courses at Other JHU Divisions During the Summer

 Degree-seeking students may be permitted to enroll in other JHU divisions through the interdivisional registration process during the summer terms.
 Students should register and pay for the course at their home division.
 The course, along with credits and grade, will appear of the student’s home division transcript.
 Approval is required from both the home and host divisions to ensure that the interdivisional enrollment is appropriate for the student’s degree.
 Summer courses in other divisions must be taken for a grade.

-Undergraduates may take one course per semester at one of the several area colleges and universities that comprise the Baltimore Student Exchange Program (BSEP).
-This program includes the following colleges in the Baltimore area: Community Colleges of Baltimore County, Coppin State University, Goucher College, Loyola University Maryland, Maryland Institute College of Art, McDaniel College, Morgan State University, Notre Dame of Maryland University, Towson University, University of Baltimore, University of Maryland Baltimore County, and Stevenson University.
+Undergraduates may take one course per semester (fall/spring only) at one of the several area colleges and universities that comprise the Baltimore Student Exchange Program (BSEP).
+This program includes the following colleges in the Baltimore area: Community Colleges of Baltimore County, Coppin State University, Goucher College, Loyola University Maryland, Maryland Institute College of Art, Morgan State University, Notre Dame of Maryland University, Towson University, University of Baltimore, University of Maryland Baltimore County, and Stevenson University.